 NOTE: To be eligible to vote in an upcoming election, your application must be received at least 30 days prior to the posted election date.
 Download and complete a Voter Registration Application.
 Mail the printed and filled in form to:Elections Administrator 712 South Stagecoach Trail Suite 1012 San Marcos, TX 78666-6294

 Early / Absentee Voting

-Are you going to be out of town on election day or do you dislike standing in long lines?
-Then early voting is for you!
+Are you going to be out of town on election day or would you like flexibility with which day of the week you vote?
+Early voting is for you!

 Early Voting Timeline

 - You may submit an application for ballot by mail throughout the calendar year, beginning January 1

 - Early voting in person begins 17 days before Election Day (12 days prior for May elections)